shotgunsoftware/tk-multi-starterapp/README.md

 ### Create a Dev Area
 Now, first things first - before starting development, let's install the App.
-First, create a development sandbox for your project by going to the pipeline configurations page in Shotgun and click select "Clone" on the menu when right clicking on the primary pipeline configuration.
+First, create a development sandbox for your project by going to the pipeline configurations page in ShotGrid and click select "Clone" on the menu when right clicking on the primary pipeline configuration.
 This will give you a private place to do development and you wont be disturbing the production.